Traverse City leaders will discuss putting a new ban in place for fireworks displays.

 Governor Snyder signed HB 4743, which revised certain aspects of the Michigan Fireworks Safety Act.
 The new Public Act allows local governments to put additional regulations in place surrounding fireworks displays for national holidays.

-The Traverse City Commission will consider an amendment to the Code of Ordinances Monday evening, which would make it illegal to set off consumer grade fireworks on the day before, day of, and day following a national holiday between 1am and 8am.
+will consider an amendment to the Code of Ordinances Monday evening, which would make it illegal to set off consumer grade fireworks on the day before, day of, and day following a national holiday between 1am and 8am.
 This is the greatest restriction allowed by state legislation.

 Currently, Traverse City bans residents in the city limits from setting off consumer grade fireworks, except days surrounding a national holiday.
 If the proposed amendment is put into place, fireworks displays could only take place within the city limits from 8:01am to 12:59am the day before, day of, and day after a national holiday.